anthochou/alg/README.md

 To execute the pipeline you can either run it from the UI, or with the command line.
 Some commands below might differ slightly depending on your OS.

-First, connect to the Airflow webserver, replace airflow-airflow-webserver by your container name(you can find it in Docker UI or by running “docker ps”):
+First, connect to the Airflow webserver, replace "airflow-airflow-webserver" by your container name(you can find it in Docker UI or by running “docker ps”):

 > docker exec -it airflow-airflow-webserver /bin/bash